noct-lang/noct/spec/noct-spec.rst

 A macro instantiation is an expression or statement that tells the compiler what macro to invoke.

 The macro being used, will be processed from top to bottom, meaning that the first pattern that it can match to, is the macro case it will try to instantiate, if this results in any error, the compiler will not try to match any additional macro cases.

+When parsing a macro instantiation, the compiler needs to be able to figure out what the macro is, for this, it will base it's type on the surrounding tokens, if any ambiguity exists, the compiler will expect that the instantiation is a statement.

 .. code-block::